 Last fall I wrote this science fiction story for the Imagining Indigenous Futurisms contest.
 It ended up being too long for the contest and I never finished trimming it down because I was super busy with school and my baby.
 Plus, once I started writing it, I discovered I actually liked the characters a lot and maybe wanted to turn it into something longer.
 It's about a lot of things: planets, water, failed relationships, the importance of ceremonies and taking chances.
 Feel free to let me know your thoughts and if you think that someone else might like it—please share!
 You can also read it here, on Wattpad.

 Sirens were going off.
 Ian bolted upright in his bed and looked over at the bunk next to him.
 It was empty.
-Covers were thrown back, pillows lying on the floor.
+The covers had been thrown back and the pillows lay on the floor.
 His roommate had already woken and left.

-Ian hurried out of bed, grabbing his uniform and pulling it on quickly.
+Ian hurried out of bed, grabbed his uniform and pulled it on quickly.
 As he reached for his boots he glanced at his clock.

 It was almost six o’clock in the morning.
 His alarm hadn’t even had the chance to go off.